Laurasdc/Laurasdc/README.md

 # 💫 About Me:
-Hi!
-My name is Laura Souza de Carvalho.
-I am currently studying the second semester of Software engineering at FIAP.
-To date, I am learning about databases.
+Hi, my name is Laura Souza de Carvalho, and I’m currently in my second semester of Software Engineering at FIAP.
+I am interning as a Systems Developer at the Secretaria do Verde e Meio Ambiente - SVMA.
+So far, I am studying PHP and databases.

 ## 🌐 Linkedin: